Denis Kudla: Personal life

-Junior tennis
+Junior career

-By age ten, Kudla had enrolled at the US Tennis Association's prestigious Junior tennis training center at College Park, Maryland.

-In 2008 as the number one seed, he won the 16-and-under age bracket at the Orange Bowl, beating future University of Virginia tennis player, Mitchell Frank.
-Both players were training together at College Park.
-Kudla won the match, which was his first in major international competition.
+Kudla won his first international match in 2008: the 16-and-under age bracket at the Orange Bowl.
+The number one seed, he beat Mitchell Frank, a future University of Virginia tennis player, with whom he trained at College Park.
 Kudla became the first American to win the Boys’ 16s title since Donald Young in 2003.

 Kudla also participated in the 2008 BNP Paribas Showdown vs Junior A. Ore at Madison Square Garden, as they were the under-card for Roger Federer and Pete Sampras who competed against each other afterwards.
-Soon after, Kudla turned pro even though he had great interest from the University of Virginia as he was the 2nd ranked senior in the nation.
+Soon after, Kudla turned pro even though he had great interest from the University of Virginia as he was the 2nd-ranked senior in the nation.
 Kudla reached a career-high combined junior ranking of world No. 3.
 He believes the turning point in his junior tennis career was when he came from behind to beat junior tennis prodigy Trey Hatcher of Knoxville, Tennessee 7–5, 7–6 at the Boys 12s National Hard Court Championships in 2003.

 His best result was reaching the final of the 2010 US Open for boys.
 He won the first set, but he eventually lost against Jack Sock.